adobe-apiplatform/umapi-documentation/docs/getstarted.md

 ## Prerequisites

-Before you can use the User Management API, you must use Adobe's Developer Portal to create an API key that you will use to authorize calls.
-If you use the User Sync automation tool, you must create an API key to give the tool access to the API.
+Before you can use the User Management API, you must use the [Adobe I/O Console](https://console.adobe.io/) to create a *Service Account integration*.
+The integration registers your application as a client of User Management API, and gives you the credentials you need to authorize calls.
+If you plan to use the User Sync automation tool, you must create an integration to give the tool access to the API.

-To create an API key, go to the [Adobe I/O Console](https://www.adobe.io/console/) and click the blue **+ New Integration** button.
-(If you are an administrator for more than one organization, be sure the correct organization is selected before pressing the New Integration button).
+To create an integration of this type, sign in to the <a href=" https://console.adobe.io">Adobe I/O Console</a> with your Enterprise ID.
+Your Enterprise ID must have  administrative privileges for your organization to be able to create a new Service Account integration.
+If you do not have the required permissions, contact an IT Administrator at your company for help.
+This is typically the person who distributes Creative Cloud, Acrobat or Marketing Cloud licenses within your company.
 When you have completed the one-time set-up process, you can use your credentials to obtain the access token you need to begin a user management session.

-* For complete details of how to set up your API access through the Developer Portal, see [Setting up API Access](setup.md).
+* For complete details of how to set up your API access through the Developer Portal, see [Service Account Authentication](https://www.adobe.io/apis/cloudplatform/console/authentication/jwt_workflow.html).

 ## What's Next?